deepns/codegym/notes/journal.md

 ```

 - many things to follow up
-  - [ ] update ssl-cert-gen to parse arguments via getopt and add an option to take target dir.
+  - [-] update ssl-cert-gen to parse arguments via getopt and add an option to take target dir.
-  - [ ] if not the above, update ssl-cert-gen to take target-dir via environment variable to keep this simple.
+  - [-] if not the above, update ssl-cert-gen to take target-dir via environment variable to keep this simple.
 Create another script in go to generate ssl certs
-  - [ ] make sslcerts as a separate module and get the path to certs and keys from there
+  - [-] make sslcerts as a separate module and get the path to certs and keys from there // dropped this for now
-  - [ ] add a client that uses tls in the connection to the server
+  - [x] add a client that uses tls in the connection to the server

 ### Day 41 (grpc debugging logs)